 As with everything, you cannot forget the permits, tax, and administrative hassle.
 Sales tax for the modular home will vary but can cost an average of $7,000.
 Plus, permits and administrative fees will run you an additional $500 – $5,000, depending on the project’s complexity.

 Finally, adding extra bells and whistles, such as a basement, garage, or deck, will also require a significant investment.
-The exact costs will vary depending on what you need to be done.
+The exact costs will vary depending on what you need.
 But expect to pay an additional $10,000 – $50,000 for added structures.

 If you suddenly realize you may need more space, you can choose to add an extension to your modular home.
 This is the same as you would do with a standard single-family residence.
 But it’s going to cost you.
 Again, the exact amount will vary depending on what you must do but expect to pay an additional $20,000 to $30,000 per room.